scottbez1/splitflap/README.md

 ### Miscellaneous Tools

-#### Flaps and Fonts
-If you'd like to print your own flaps, or cut custom vinyl letter stickers, the project includes a script to generate vector design files that is extremely configurable:

-* Font for text (this is further customizable in OpenSCAD)
-* Character-set - which letters/numbers/symbols/colors are included and in what order
-* Bleed - extends rendering past the borders of the flaps to compensate for slight misalignment of printing and cutting operations
-* Keepout areas - option to highlight keepout violations for manual review, automatically clip them, or ignore them
-* Rendering options:
-    * Single-sided - useful for previewing how all letters will look on flaps
-    * Front/back - for batch duplex printing, generate separate front-side and back-side files (e.g. sign shop printing on a flat sheet of PVC)
-    * Side-by-side - for individual flap printing, each flap's front design is laid out side-by-side with its back design

-TODO: finish documenting this and render some example images...

-#### Combined Front Panel Generator
-If you'd like to share a single front face across multiple modules (rather than each module having its own front face), the repo includes a script to generate a combined front panel for laser-cutting or CNC milling/routing.

-You can modify:
-* Number of rows and columns
-* Horizontal and vertical spacing/separation of modules
-* Overall outer width and height of the panel

-For CNC cutting, the script supports rendering a vector file optimized for thicker material (e.g. 6mm MDF) where only the bolt-holes will be through-cut.
-In this mode, the slots for the top/bottom enclosure pieces can be cut as ~4mm pockets so they aren't visible from the front face.
-The script automatically generates dog-bone shapes for these pocket cuts.

-TODO: finish documenting this and render some example images...

 #### 3D Printed Tools
 The project also includes a number of optional 3D printed designs to make assembly easier.
 These include: